 Pulmonary embolism resulting from deep vein thrombosis—collectively referred to as venous thromboembolism—is the most common preventable cause of hospital death.
 Pharmacologic methods to prevent venous thromboembolism are safe, effective, cost-effective, and advocated by authoritative guidelines, yet large prospective studies continue to demonstrate that these preventive methods are significantly underused.
 Based on quality improvement initiatives undertaken at the University of California, San Diego Medical Center and Emory University Hospitals, this guide assists quality improvement practitioners in leading an effort to improve prevention of one of the most important problems facing hospitalized patients, hospital-acquired venous thromboembolism.

-- Preventing Hospital-Acquired Venous Thromboembolism: A Guide for Effective Quality Improvement [ PDF File, 2.02 MB ]—Updated October 2015.
+- Preventing Hospital-Associated Venous Thromboembolism: A Guide for Effective Quality Improvement [ PDF File, 2.02 MB ]—Updated October 2015.